Designing and Creating Office Solutions

 .NET Framework 4 Client Profile

-However, after Visual Studio changes the target framework, you might need to modify some of the code in your project if it uses certain features.
-For more information about how to change the target framework, see How to: Target a Version of the .NET Framework.
-For more information about changes you might need to make in your project, see Migrating Office Solutions to the .NET Framework 4 or the .NET Framework 4.5.
+You can change the target framework after you create an Office project.
+However, after you change the target framework, you might need to modify some of the code in your project if it uses certain features.
+For more information about how to change the target framework, see How to: Target a Specific .NET Framework Version or Profile.
+For more information about changes you might need to make in your project, see Migrating Office Solutions to the .NET Framework 4.

-If Visual Studio changes the target .NET Framework for your project and you are using ClickOnce to deploy your solution, make sure that you also select the corresponding version of the .NET Framework in the Prerequisites dialog box.
+If you change the target .NET Framework for your project and you are using ClickOnce to deploy your solution, make sure that you also select the corresponding version of the .NET Framework in the Prerequisites dialog box.
 This selection does not change automatically when you change the target framework for your project.
 For more information, see How to: Install Prerequisites on End User Computers to Run Office Solutions.

-You cannot target the .NET Framework 3.5 or earlier in Office projects that you create by using Visual Studio 2013.
-Office projects that you create by using Visual Studio 2013 require features that were first introduced in the .NET Framework 4 Client Profile
+You cannot target the .NET Framework 3.0 or earlier in Office projects.
+Office projects require features that were first introduced in the .NET Framework 3.5.

 The .NET Framework Client Profile is a subset of the full .NET Framework.
 You can target the .NET Framework Client Profile if you need to use only the client features in the .NET Framework and you want to provide the fastest possible deployment experience for your Office solution.
 For more information, see .NET Framework Client Profile.

 When you create an Office project that targets the .NET Framework 4, the .NET Framework 4 Client Profile is targeted by default.
 If you want to develop for the full .NET Framework 4, you must set this option after the project is created.
-For more information, see How to: Target a Version of the .NET Framework.
+For more information, see How to: Target a Specific .NET Framework Version or Profile.

-Microsoft Office 2013 and Office 2010 are available in 64-bit and 32-bit editions.
+Microsoft Office 2010 is available in 64-bit and 32-bit editions.
 To create Office solutions that can run in either edition, the platform target setting for your project must be set to Any CPU.
 This is the default value for Office projects.
-For more information, see Building Office Solutions.
+For more information, see Office Solution Build Process Overview.

-There are separate 64-bit and 32-bit versions of the Visual Studio Tools for Office runtime that are used by the 64-bit and 32-bit editions of Microsoft Office 2013 and Office 2010.
+There are separate 64-bit and 32-bit versions of the Visual Studio Tools for Office runtime that are used by the 64-bit and 32-bit editions of Microsoft Office 2010.
 For more information, see Visual Studio Tools for Office Runtime Overview.